-Cambridge offers a unique way to study education from a social science or humanities framework in one of three tracks.
+Cambridge offers a unique way to study education from a social science or humanities framework.

 The Education, Psychology & Learning track allows students to consider various aspects of psychology that are important for not only learning in traditional educational settings, but also how we learn from everyday experiences and informal settings.
 The course will include learning by children of all ages and adults.
 It is excellent preparation for those who might be considering a career in educational psychology as well as those who might want an inter-disciplinary experience in psychological science.
 This track benefits from the involvement of researchers from the Faculty of Education’s PEDAL Centre (Play in Education Development and Learning) - an innovative centre founded by a donation from the Lego Foundation that investigates the role of play and playful learning in child development.
 This track is accredited by the British Psychological Society (BPS).

 The Education, English, Drama and the Arts track is the only degree of its kind in the UK.
 It provides students with the unique opportunity to compare the study of English literature or drama with a social science view of education.
 This track benefits from involvement of researchers from the Faculty of Education’s Centre for Children’s Literature, which is internationally renowned for high-quality and innovative research in children’s literature that combines literary, aesthetic and educational approaches within an interdisciplinary research framework.

 The Education, Policy and International Development route provides students with an opportunity to consider how educational policies in the UK and abroad affect social and economic conditions and how education can be leveraged as a force for social change and economic improvement globally.
 This track benefits from the involvement of researchers from the Faculty of Education’s REAL Centre (Research for Equitable Access and Learning) - a world leader in investigating national and international barriers to education, such as poverty, gender, ethnicity, language and disability, and promotes education as an engine for inclusive growth and sustainable development.

 Education at Caius